eperricone/eperricone/README.md

 My name is Elias and I am a data analyst based in Georgia:peach:, USA! .

-- :man_student: I'm a Computer Science major.
+- :man_student: I'm a Computer Science student.
 - 👀 I’m interested in all things technology related.
 - 🌱 I’m currently learning data visualization and web applications.
 - 💞️ I’m looking to collaborate on data driven python projects.